 Q: Why is sustainability so important?

-Our business takes account of social, environmental and economic risks and opportunities.
+A: Our business takes account of social, environmental and economic risks and opportunities.

 It’s essential to our reputation and creating value for all stakeholders.
 And, in considering these factors, we can create and preserve value for our customers, our shareholders, our people, the environment and the communities in which we live and operate.